MRCIEU/CheckSumStats/README.md

 length(snplist)
 ```

-Our SNP list now contains the rsids for: 1) the GWAS catalog top hits,
-2) the MAF reference set and 3) the “exposure SNPs”.
-Next, we extract
-the summary associations statistics for these SNPs from the glioma
+Our SNP list now contains the rsids for: 1) the GWAS catalog top hits, 2) the MAF reference set and 3) the "exposure SNPs".
+Next, we extract the summary associations statistics for these SNPs from the glioma outcome dataset.
+Note: the extract\_snps function only works on MAC or linux operating systems.
-outcome dataset.
-The example below has already been restricted to the
-three sets of SNPs to save space and time.
-Note: the extract\_snps
-function only works on MAC or linux operating systems.

 ``` r
 File<-system.file("extdata", "glioma_test_dat.txt", package = "mrQC")